Solar Financials FAQs

 Q: How does my solar electric system pay for itself?

-A: Solar pays for itself through (1) the money you save on electricity; (2) the credit you get on your federal income taxes, which in 2020 knocks 26% off of your system price; (3) and “performance-based income” you generate from state and local incentive program payments.
+A: Solar pays for itself through (1) the money you save on electricity; (2) the credit you get on your federal income taxes; (3) and “performance-based income” you generate from state and local incentive program payments.

 Q: What can I expect as a return on investment (ROI) for my solar energy system?